In Girona you have a high chance of getting your coffee being made by a rider

 Less known to the fine-tuned cycling culture purveyor is that Girona is also home to the largest Nescafe factory in Spain.
 Situated on the edge of town with a purpose-built autoroute exit, long before Girona became a mecca for cyclists, it was churning out enough caffeine to keep the Tour de France peloton alert for years.
 Late in the evening, as the overnight roasting gears up, you can smell the coffee in the air, wafting in over the River Onyar.

 It would be easy to come to Girona for a cycling holiday and simply forget to ride with all of the intricacies and intrigues the town alone has to offer.
-Many afternoons have been lost in perusing the local offerings at the Mercat del Lleó, and the carrot cake from Buttercup.
+Many afternoons have been lost in perusing the local offerings at the Mercat del Lleó, and a olive latte from Oniria cafe

 The city wall walk is an annual tradition (although best avoided on weekends) and the Temps de Flor Festival in May sees the city taken over by blooming flower displays.
 Sometimes, riding can best be encouraged as the only plausible offset for the steaming bowls of Patatas Bravas and fresh-baked creme Catalan.

 Girona is filled with hidden gems providing the best flavours of Spain in a bite.
 You need insider knowledge to make sure you find the best of everything in Girona.

 Best for baked goods and specality coffee.
 Dedicated to create a space for conscious coffee and art lovers, they believe, coffee is the bridge.
 Serving up cakes baked by an EX Pro and the coffee from a rocket espresso machine, this is an epico favourite.